mtitinger/zz_doc/04_cybersecurity/SEPASSRFNT-46-cybersecurity.md

 | CYBER_MGN1.3 | L3SUPPORT | Human | A developer, such as a tlgate project engineer or prodict owner, providing support or someone acting   |
 | CYBER_MGN1.4 | CONFIGURATOR | Non-Human |  User used by the COnfiguration Application  |
 | CYBER_MGN1.5 | TLGATE | Non-Human |  User running the tlgate, IEC10x and sisgateway applications  |

+Implemented with SEPASSRFNT-112 as static IDs in Yocto.

 ### Mitigation CYBER_MGN2x : Firewall Rules